 Every Beacon Programme will provide regular access for a regionally selected group of swimmers to long course training, sports science support services and educational programmes as an enhancement to their club programmes.

 The ASA also has a specific Talent Development programme that takes youngsters who have already shown promise and gives them access to quality coaching, athlete educational schemes and physiotherapy screening within a training camp environment that will prepare them for future international competition.
-The ASA has three levels of talent development:
+More details on the development programme - England Talent Development Programme

 Swimmers must achieve certain qualifying times for their age group at certain specified competitions to be selected onto the development programmes.
 They then receive varying support depending on their level but this will include training camps, anthropological measurements and lifestyle management.
 Swimmers who excel at the National level may progress to being selected by British Swimming to join their World Class development programme.
 The Advanced Apprenticeship in Sporting Excellence Athletes can also access the Advanced Apprenticeship in Sporting Excellence (AASE), a NVQ programme that is aimed at developing professional sportsmen and women in a number of identified sport including Aquatics, Football, Rugby Union and Golf.
 It is aimed at young people between the ages of 16 and 19 years, AASE offers young people in all the aquatics discipline the chance to pursue their sport whilst continuing with their education.